programmableweb/seat-saver/README.md

 ## Running Seat Saver as a Standalone Application

+(If you like, you can run this code standalone from within the Katacoda Ubuntu Playground found [here](https://katacoda.com/courses/ubuntu/playground)

 **Step 1:** Clone the Seat Saver source code from the GitHub repository.

 `git clone https://github.com/programmableweb/seat-saver`